Stress at work: ace stress management in the workplace

 One can use noise-canceling headphones (or earplugs in a budget version) to reduce the background noise.
 Depending on the type of work, one can request a better chair or a higher desk.
 Considering the day-to-day impact of minor stressors, having only a slightly more comfortable working environment can bring great improvements.

-According to MedicalNewsToday the long-term exposure for the noise pollution (common in office environments) increases one’s sensitivity for other stressors.
+According to MedicalNewsToday, long-term exposure to noise pollution (common in office environments) increases one’s sensitivity to other stressors.
 Considering that, getting more comfortable at work, especially by building a more noise-prone environment, can be a great way to reduce the overall working stress.

 What the HR department can do:

 During the pandemic time it was common to borrow a computer or a screen from the company – so why not a comfortable armchair?
-This is only a matter or good will and identification of the employee needs – a perfect task for the HR dept.
+This is only a matter of goodwill and identification of the employee needs – a perfect task for the HR department.

 Find support